CATL (Contemporary Amperex Technology Co. Limited)

 Robin Zeng (Zeng Yuqun)

 Robin Zeng founded CATL in 2011 after a career in consumer electronics battery manufacturing at Amperex Technology Limited (ATL), a subsidiary of Japan's TDK Corporation.
 Zeng's technical background in electrochemistry and his entrepreneurial vision transformed CATL from a regional supplier into a global industrial champion in barely a decade.
-With a personal net worth estimated at approximately $35 billion, Zeng is one of the wealthiest individuals in China and the richest person in the global battery industry.
+Personal net worth estimates are volatile and should be checked against current wealth-index disclosures before reuse.

 Zeng's leadership style combines aggressive technological investment with pragmatic commercial partnerships.
-He has cultivated relationships with the leadership of virtually every major global automaker while simultaneously navigating the complex regulatory environment in China, where CATL benefits from government support for the EV industry but also faces expectations regarding national strategic objectives in critical minerals and technology self-sufficiency.
+He has cultivated relationships with many global automakers while simultaneously navigating the complex regulatory environment in China, where CATL benefits from government support for the EV industry but also faces expectations regarding national strategic objectives in critical minerals and technology self-sufficiency.

 ESG Profile and Controversies